New Jersey (NJ) law guide

 New Jersey FAQ

-There is no statewide rent control law in New Jersey as of 2026.
-However, more than 100 individual municipalities -- including Newark, Jersey City, and Hoboken -- have enacted local rent stabilization ordinances with varying caps and rules.
+There is **no statewide rent control** in New Jersey.
+However, more than 100 cities and towns, including Newark, Jersey City, and Hoboken, have their own local ordinances that typically cap annual increases at 2 to 6%.
+Always check your municipality's rules.

 Revun builds New Jersey notice periods, deposit timelines, and compliant workflows into leasing, payments, and communications, so the rules above are handled inside the platform instead of tracked by hand.